Search

 • Connect with friends or family in long-term recovery

-• Contact some addiction treatment specialists
+• Contact some substance use disorder treatment specialists or a health care professional

 Can You Make a Family Member Go to Rehab?